IshPen/IshPen/README.md

 - 👋 Hi, I’m @IshPen
-- 👀 I’m interested in deep learning and practical applications.
+- 👀 I’m interested in the intersections between public policy with software design.
-- 🌱 I’m currently learning Neural Networking with images.
+- 🌱 I’m currently learning working on accessible applications for low-resourced debate teams
-- 💞️ Changing Virtual Photoepileptic Media Detection
+- 💞️ Changing the field of Photoepileptic Media Detection
 - 📫 Contact me at pengames2020@gmail.com

 <!---